serg-and/team-nl-iot-2022/docs/Algemenen-planning.md

 # Algemenen planning

-Op maandag spreken we met onze coach Bas.
-Als we geen verplichtingen hebben op school werken we van af huis.
-Elke dag wordt een daily-standup gehouden om 10:00. zowel online als op school.
-Op donderdag hebben we de product review met de client om 14:00.
-Op donderdag ochtend zorgen we er voor dat wij voorbereid zijn voor de product review door een werkend product te hebben.
-Als we merken voor donderdag merken dat het te veel werk is om op de dag zelf te doen wordt hiervan afgeweken.
+On Mondays we meet with our coach Bas.
+When we don't have obligations at school we work from home.
+Every day we have a daily-standup at 10:00. both online and at school.
+On Thursdays we have the product review with the client at 14:00.
+On Thursday morning we make sure we are prepared for the product review by having a working product.
+If we find before Thursday that it is too much work to do on the day, this will be waived.